rdiez/Tools/OpenVPN/README.txt

   The OpenVPN server is visible on the Internet.
 If it gets slightly compromised, so that an attacker gains read access to the root certificate, the attacker could easily forge certificates.

+  Note that OpenVPN from version 2.6 has a directive named "--peer-fingerprint" which provides an easier alternative to the traditional certificates.
+The main drawback is that you need to restart the OpenVPN server every time you change the client credentials.
+Besides, thanks to easy-rsa, the traditional certificates are not really more difficult to handle.

   The following steps apply to 'easy-rsa' version >= 3.0.7 which comes with 22.04 :

   There are many good guides on the Internet, like this one: